 Careers in Nursing in West Virginia

-West Virginia has one of the highest percentages of senior citizens in the U.S. This means that nurses are urgently needed because of the large senior population, but also due to nurses reaching retirement age.
-Colleges and universities are working hard to meet the need for qualified registered nurses in the state, and many opportunities are available to become a licensed practical nurse.
+West Virginia has one of the highest percentages of senior citizens in the U.S. This means the state urgently needs nurses because of the large senior population.
+Additionally, the need also comes from current nurses reaching retirement age.
+Colleges and universities are working hard to meet the need for qualified registered nurses in the state, and many opportunities are available to become licensed practical nurses.

 Becoming a Nurse in West Virginia

-Academic scholarships such as the Promise scholarship are available for prospective nursing students, and many of the schools have additional scholarships and other assistance available.
-West Virginia University’s School of Nursing website provides students with information about scholarships relevant to the nursing field, and student job opportunities to build experience in nursing can be found at the website.
-Marshall University’s Net Price Calculator will project a student’s cost obligation and provide information about different scholarships and financial aid that are available.
+Academic scholarships such as the Promise Scholarship are available for prospective nursing students, and many schools have additional scholarships and other assistance available.
+For example, West Virginia University’s School of Nursing website has information about nursing scholarships and student job opportunities to build experience.
+Additionally, Marshall University’s Net Price Calculator will project a student’s cost obligation and provide information about different scholarships and financial aid that are available.